The competition is open to all students studying in Singapore, between the ages of 15 and 18 years.

 - Be attached and submitted through the online registration portal in Word Document (doc/docx)

-The finalists and winners of the writing competition will be announced during the Science Chronicles Awards Ceremony, in early 2018.
+The finalists and winners of the writing competition will be announced during the Science Chronicles Awards Ceremony.

 An email acknowledgement will be sent to confirm your online submission.
 If you do not receive an email notification within three days from your submission, please contact firstname.lastname@example.org or call 6517 1957 for clarification.

 Your stories will be judged on the following criteria: